FreeRADIUS/freeradius-server/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+about: Used to report a defect in server source code, default configuration files, documentation, scripts etc...
+Post questions about usage to the user's mailing list (http://freeradius.org/support/).
 ---

 # Issue type
 - **Questions about the server or its usage MUST be posted to the [users mailing list](http://freeradius.org/list/users.html).
-If you post those issues here, they will be closed and locked.**
+If you post those issues here, they will be closed and locked.
+Repeat offenders will be BANNED**.
 - **Remote security exploits MUST be sent to security@freeradius.org.**

 ***